Skip to main content

 other non-IP-based forwarding.

-In addition, the new inter-domain SAV mechanisms should not modify
+In addition, any new inter-domain SAV mechanisms MUST NOT modify the

 data plane packets.
 Existing architectures or protocols or

-mechanisms can be inherited by the new SAV mechanism to achieve
+mechanisms can be inherited by any such mechanism to achieve better

 8. Security Considerations

-SAV rules can be generated based on route information (FIB/RIB) or
+The SAV list will be generated based on routing information from BGP

-non-route information.
-If the information is poisoned by attackers,
+If the information is poisoned by attackers, the SAV list will be

-the SAV rules will be false.
-Legitimate packets may be dropped
+inaccurate.
+Legitimate packets may be dropped improperly or

-improperly or malicious traffic with spoofed source addresses may be
+malicious traffic with spoofed source addresses may be permitted

 9. IANA Considerations